-Franz Joseph was pleased by gains that compensated for his loss of territory in Italy, but for the sake of appearances he chose to leave Bosnia-Herzegovina nominally a part of the Ottoman Empire.
-Serbs in the newly independent Serbia disliked seeing their fellow Serbs in Bosnia-Herzegovina subjugated by Franz Joseph.
-The Orthodox Serbs viewed Bosnia-Herzegovina as part of a greater Serbia.
+Franz Joseph was pleased by gains that compensated for his loss of territory in Italy, but while applying his rule in Bosnia-Herzegovina he chose for the sake of appearances to leave Bosnia-Herzegovina nominally a part of the Ottoman Empire.
+Meanwhile, Serbs in the newly independent state called Serbia disliked seeing their fellow Serbs in Bosnia-Herzegovina subjugated by Franz Joseph.
+Orthodox Serbs viewed Bosnia-Herzegovina as part of a greater Serbia.

 CONTINUE READING: Power Rivalry to 1912

 Copyright © 2017 by Frank E. Smitha.
 All rights reserved.